AOSC-Archive/aosc-wiki/users/guidelines/community-guidelines.md

 ## Community Wide

-The rules specified below applies to all AOSC Telegram Groups, the [GitHub Organisation](https://github.com/AOSC-Dev/), and the [Community Portal](https://aosc.io/).
+The rules specified below applies to all AOSC Telegram Groups, the [GitHub Organisation](https://github.com/AOSC-Dev/), the [AOSC Wiki](https://wiki.aosc.io/), and the [Community Portal](https://aosc.io/).

 ### Hard Rules